 1 Three Literary Forms of the Book of Exodus

 When contrasted with MT and LXX, SP-Ex includes seventeen major expansions and two transpositions (tab.
 1; tab.
 2).
 The pre-Samaritan version of SP-Ex is also attested in the Dead Sea scrolls: 4Q22, also known as 4QpaleoExm, is textually characterized as pre-Samaritan, as it preserves most of the major expansions of SP-Ex.
 As shown in Sanderson’s analysis, 4Q22 shares all the major expansions present in SP-Ex, with the exception of the tenth commandment to build an altar on Mount Gerizim.
-This conclusion has become a scholarly consensus for many years.
+This conclusion became a scholarly consensus for many years.
 However, several scholars have recently suggested that the tenth commandment also belongs to the pre-Samaritan layer.
 If this is true, the assumption that it was not included in the pre-Samaritan 4Q22 may be reevaluated.